 Quantifying ROI of Travel and Tourism Industry with Mobility and Apps

 Smartphones have great transformation power.
-It has a reshape various industries functioning, customer acquisition and serving trends. eCommerce and various other domains, travel, and tourism industry are adopting mobility with a faster pace.
+It has a reshape various industries functioning, customer acquisition and serving trends. eCommerce and various other domains, travel, and tourism industry are adopting mobility at a faster pace.

-Here is an insight of activities of travelers with mobile phones:
+Here is an insight of the activities of travelers with mobile phones:

 - Communication and media sharing – 65%